 Our youth group, Young and Yourself (YAY), provides social and personal development opportunities for young LGBT+ people in Cornwall, promoting equality and rights for the next generation.

-Our regular Gender Identity Family Days, held across the region in partnership with local youth groups, provide a safe space specifically for young trans+ people and their families to come together and share their experiences.
+Our regular LGBT+ Family Days, held across the region in partnership with local youth groups, provide a safe space specifically for young LGBT+ families to come together and share their experiences.